nicholasgillespie/portfolio-minimalist/docs/project/progress_log.md

 ### TODO

-- Convert and import Public Sans font.
+- ~~Convert and import Public Sans font.~~
-- Insure all content is avaialable and displaying in Portfolio page and Project pages (images, links, etc.)
+- ~~Insure all content is avaialable and displaying in Portfolio page and Project pages (images, links, etc.)~~

 ## 2024-07-06 - Morning

 ### Technology-Specific Pages

-- Developed technology-specific pages to showcase projects by the technologies used.
+- Developed technology-specific page to showcase projects by the technologies used.

+### TODO

+- Develop pages in alignment with design specifications.
+Lets go!

 ---